POLICE OFFICER (NON-CERTIFIED)

 (1) BASIC MOTOR SKILLS TEST RESULTS (BMST) – All applicants must take and pass the BMST, often referred to as the Physical Agility Test.
-The BMST includes, but is not limited to: a trigger pull exercise, long jump, push ups, ½ mile run, and an obstacle course.
-Adequate preparation is advised to ensure proficiency in ALL areas of the physical agility test.
+The BMST includes, but is not limited to: 1.
+Trigger Pull - 24 Strong Hand 18 Off Hand 2.
+Push Ups - Minimum of 10 3.
+Standing Broad Jump 4.
+Half Mile Run - 4:30 or less and the Job Tasks Course (Obstacle Course) Adequate preparation is advised to ensure proficiency in ALL areas of the physical agility test.
 This test MUST be taken at the Broward College Criminal Justice Testing Center located in the Institute of Public Safety.

 For more information on the BMST, visit HERE.
 This booklet contains information on the tasks performed during the test.
 You are encouraged to read through this booklet carefully and contact the Broward College Criminal Justice Testing Center if you have any questions regarding their testing process.
 Candidates are responsible for all fees and costs associated with completing this test.

 The City of Fort Lauderdale will accept passing BMST scores for six (6) months from the date of the most recent examination.
 BMST scores received independently from the applicant outside of the Broward College Criminal Justice Testing Center cannot be used to substitute for any part of our examination process.